galaxyproject/training-material/topics/sequence-analysis/tutorials/Manage_AB1_Sanger/tutorial.md

 >
 > 11. You can now correct them by clicking on output of **Regex Find and Replace** {% icon tool %} in the history to expand it
 >
-> 12. Click on {% icon galaxy-barchat %} Visualize
+> 12. Click on {% icon galaxy-barchart %} Visualize
 >
 > 13. Select **Editor** and:
 >     - replace manually the `Y` with `T` in `consensus_B05_CHD8-III6brother-18`